 Photo credits: https://commons.wikimedia.org/wiki/File:London_Grand_Prix_2012_100m_Hurdles.jpg

-I spoke to my parents after gathering information, to discuss with them my decision and to seek their opinion and support.
-Not surprising, they strongly objected my decision as they felt that since I already made it into Biological Sciences which promises a bright future as a researcher, why not continue?
-I would be ensured a comfortable job given the high demand of researchers wanted.
-My parents even got my relatives who were high flyers to persuade me out of the idea of switching course.
-Besides, they felt that I definitely do not need a business degree to do business.
+I spoke to my parents after gathering information, to discuss my decision and seek their opinions and support.
+Unsurprisingly, they strongly objected to my decision, as they felt that since I have already made it into Biological Sciences, which promises a bright future as a researcher, why not continue?
+I would be assured a comfortable job given the high demand of researchers wanted.
+My parents even got my relatives, who were high flyers, to persuade me out of the idea of switching course.
+Besides, they felt that I definitely did not need a business degree to do business.

-Needless to say, I was utterly dejected and to some extent, frustrated as more and more people tried to talk me out of switching course.
+Needless to say, I was utterly dejected and frustrated as more and more people tried to talk me out of switching courses.
 What I was seeking was not advice, but some form of validation and support from my family.
-Without support, I continued and struggled in my second semester studying Biological Sciences with hopes that it will better but no, in fact, it got worse.
+Without support, I continued and struggled in my second semester studying Biological Sciences with hopes that it would become better but no. In fact, it got worse.

 Photo credits: someecards

-Although everything was against my switch, deep inside, I knew it was the right choice to make and Iwould really regret it if I did not muster enough courage to make that decision.
-Thus, I really convinced my parents to lend me their support, then wrote in to the school to request for a switch in course.
-I was more confident than ever at this point, now that I am armed with sufficient information of what to expect in the future.
+Although everything was against my switch, deep inside, I knew it was the right choice to make.
+I would really regret it if I did not muster enough courage to make that decision.
+Thus, I really convinced my parents to lend me their support and wrote to the school to request for a switch in course.
+I was more confident than ever at this point, now that I was armed with sufficient information of what to expect in the future.

 Life after the switch

 Photo credits: https://en.wikipedia.org/wiki/Minions_(Despicable_Me)

 It was fantastic.
 I may sound like I am exaggerating but the feeling was truly liberating.
 I went all out and told myself that I would not accept anything but top-notch results.
 I really needed to perform well to change what people thought of me, to prove to those who were unsupportive of my switch wrong.
 I really had to be the very best.